mstksg/inCode/copy/entries/streaming-combinators-free.md

 where a `Pipe i o m a` represents a pipe component where:

-*   `i`: the input of the pipe that it expects upstream
+*   `i`: the type of the input the pipe expects from upstream
-*   `o`: the output of the pipe that it will yield downstream
+*   `o`: the type of the output the pipe will be yielding upstream
 *   `m`: the monad that the underlying actions live in
 *   `a`: the overall result of the pipe once it has terminated.